 When do I qualify for an abatement?

-If you use all of your income to pay for basic living expenses (like rent or house payment, lights, heat, and food), then you should be able to get an abatement.
+If you use all of your income to pay for basic living expenses, then you should be able to get an abatement.

 If you cannot explain how you spend all of your money or if you spent some of your money on non-essential items, you may have a harder time getting an abatement.
 If you own valuable property you could sell, you may not qualify.

-You should also apply to the Maine Property Tax and Rent Refund Program.
-Apply between August 1 and May 31.
+You should also apply for the Maine Property Tax Fairness Credit.
+Apply to Maine Revenue Services.
+If you pay income taxes, you can apply at tax time.
 Call 626-8475 for more information.
 TTY: 287-4477.
 If you get refund money, use it toward your tax bill, and ask your town to abate the rest.

 What happens after I apply?